3cola/nixos-raspbery-pi4-tutorial/README.md

 # nixos-raspbery-pi4-tutorial
-A tutorial to setup a raspbery pi4 on nixos
+A technical tutorial to setup a raspbery pi4 on nixos

 initial-setup is available in the [initial-setup-23-05](./initial-setup-23-05) folder.

-other folders contains example of configuration.
+Here is a simple installation on a usb external ssd drive: [simple-ssd-ext4-setup-23-05](./simple-ssd-ext4-setup-23-05)